 It’s technically legal under CAN-SPAM to do either of these things.
 CAN-SPAM isn’t opt-in, it’s opt-out (more about CAN-SPAM rules here).
 It’s not a good idea though.
 Do it too often, and your ESP (email service provider, like MailChimp or AWeber) will think you’re a spammer too; and they may threaten to suspend your account.

 None of those people asked to be on those lists.
 Use them, and you’ll get labelled a spammer.
-There are some email lists available for rent (one-time use), but they’re very expensive ($300 for 1,000 names).
+There are some email lists available for rent (one-time use), but they’re expensive ($300 for 1,000 names).
 If it looks too good to be true, it probably is.

-- People you spoke to personally, who expressly asked to be on your list (offer them a free bribe).
+- People you spoke to personally, who expressly asked to be on your list

-- Your existing customers and prospects: people you already have a relationship with
+- Your existing customers and prospects: people you already have a relationship with (ask them first!)

 - Attendees at your webinars.